 - Completion of a Dietetic Internship Centralized Application without previously being matched to a dietetics internship program participating in DICAS

 - Submission of a copy of the complete DICAS application with verification statement from DPD program, personal statement, resume and 3 letters of recommendation*

 - Transcripts sent to Dietetics Internship Experience Coordinator

 - Payment of application fee

 * New copies of personal statement, resume and letters of reference may be requested to be submitted to Bluffton University's Dietetics Internship Experience Coordinator if items within the DICAS application are unusable or if the information needs to be updated to be applicable to Bluffton's internship program.

-A selection committee comprised of internship preceptors, alumni, dietetics program professors and the internship Experience Coordinator will select eight interns and two alternates from the pool of eligible applicants.
-Selection is based on personal statements, references, didactic dietetic and overall academic ability, related work experience, volunteer and leadership experience and the applicant s overall match with the emphasis and nature of Bluffton s dietetic internship.
+A selection committee comprised of internship preceptors, alumni, dietetics program professors and the internship Experience Coordinator will select ten interns from the pool of eligible applicants.
+Selection is based on personal statements, references, didactic dietetic and overall academic ability, related work experience, volunteer and leadership experience and the applicant's overall match with the emphasis and nature of Bluffton s dietetic internship.

 Once selected, Bluffton University interns must contact the experience coordinator to accept their internship position and complete the following: